LogtalkDotOrg/logtalk3/library/edcg.md

 EDCGs.

-Follows the usage documentation written by Michael Hendricks (with a contribution from Peter Peter Ludemann), used here with permission, with the necessary changes for the Logtalk port.
+Follows the usage documentation written by Michael Hendricks (with a contribution from Peter Ludemann), used here with permission, with the necessary changes for the Logtalk port.

 # Synopsis